Born Rule and Logical Inference in Quantum Mechanics: Violation of the Inference Rule

 \section{Violation of the Inference Rule}

-In the previous section, we have derived the L\"uders rule by assuming the validity of the inference rules (\ref{w1}) and (\ref{w2}) for any set ${\cal C}$.
+In the previous section, we have derived the L\"uders rule by assuming the validity of the inference rules (\ref{trpqr}) for the projectors $P, Q$ with the ordering relation $P\le Q$.
 This suggests that the inference rules do not necessarily hold for non-commuting projectors.